ETS-Android1/Financial_Records_Scanner_Android_App/use_cases.md

 ### Post Condition
-The users can share more records or pictures as they see fit.
+The recipient has received the image or CSV file.